yuriy-chumak/ol/doc/reference/pairs-and-lists.md

 # list-copy
 `(list-copy obj)`, *procedure*

-Returns a newly allocated copy of the given *obj* if it is a list.
+Returns a newly allocated shallow copy of the given *obj* if it is a list.
 Only the pairs themselves are copied; the cars of the result are the same (in the sense of `eqv?`) as the cars of *list*.

 ```scheme